freckle/guides/naming-conventions.md

     pure memberships
 ```

-We tolerate a few abbreviations as part of identifiers (e.g. the `num` portion of `numQuestionsAnswered`), but there doesn't seem to be any broad consensnus about this.
+We tolerate a few abbreviations as components of identifiers (e.g. the `num` portion of `numQuestionsAnswered`), but there doesn't seem to be any broad consensus about this.

 ## JavaScript